coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_kinesis_data_streams.md

   ### AWS Lambda Integration

 AWS Lambda offers a serverless solution for consuming streaming data from Kinesis Data Streams.
 In this integration, Lambda automatically polls the Kinesis stream and processes new data as it becomes available.

+- **Polling and Scaling**: Lambda continuously checks the stream and retrieves new records.
+It scales automatically based on the number of shards, with each Lambda invocation handling data from a single shard.
+- **Parallel Processing**: The **Parallelization Factor** in Lambda allows multiple concurrent processes per shard, enhancing throughput for high-volume applications.
+- **Event Source Mapping**: Lambda can be configured to trigger automatically when new records arrive in the Kinesis Data Stream using an event source mapping.
+- **Dead-Letter Queue (DLQ)**: Configuring a DLQ in Lambda helps manage unprocessed events by storing them for later review, providing a failsafe for error handling in data processing.